JojoTheWarrior/Hackermans-LyonHacks/README.md

 # Spodissey

 LyonHacks III Submission — Spicing up your life with music around the world!
 This software accesses your Spotify account and recommends songs from countries around the world.
-You can run this demo directly or [walk through the tutorial](https://developer.spotify.com/documentation/web-api/howto/web-app-profile).

 ## Pre-requisites

-To run this demo you will need:
+To run this program you will need:

 - A [Node.js LTS](https://nodejs.org/en/) environment or later.
 - A [Spotify Developer Account](https://developer.spotify.com/)